 Freeman Foundation Scholarship For East Asia Internships

-The Freeman Foundation Scholarship for East Asia Internships provides awards ranging from $2,500 - $5,000 to undergraduate and graduate KU students participating in credit-bearing internships of six weeks duration or longer in East or Southeast Asia.
+The Freeman Foundation Scholarship for East Asia Internships provides awards ranging from $3,000 - $6,500 to KU undergraduate and graduate students participating in summer or semester-length credit-bearing internships in East or Southeast Asia.
 Provided through the generous support of the Freeman Foundation, the scholarship program aims to further strengthen the bonds of friendship between the United States and the countries of East Asia by supporting U.S. students in gaining a deeper understanding of the different cultures, economies, systems and values prevalent in the region.

-During the past seven years, Study Abroad & Global Engagement has awarded more than 225 scholarships to KU students interning abroad in China, Hong Kong, Japan, Singapore, South Korea, Thailand, Taiwan and Vietnam.
+During the past ten years, Study Abroad & Global Engagement has awarded more than 295 scholarships to KU students interning abroad in China, Hong Kong, Japan, Singapore, South Korea, Thailand, Taiwan and Vietnam.
 Study Abroad plans to award approximately 30 additional scholarships in the upcoming academic year.
 All eligible students are strongly encouraged to apply.

 Eligible Internship Programs in East or Southeast Asia

-Students may participate in any credit-bearing internship program with a minimum duration of 6 weeks offered in one of the following Asian countries: Cambodia, China, Hong Kong, Indonesia, Japan, Laos, Macao, Malaysia, Mongolia, Singapore, South Korea, Taiwan, Thailand or Vietnam.
-Qualifying internships should be for a minimum of 30 hours per week during the summer or 10 hours per week during the semester, to reach a total of 180 contact hours across the internship experience.
+Students may participate in any credit-bearing internship program offered in one of the following Asian countries: Cambodia, China, Hong Kong, Indonesia, Japan, Laos, Macao, Malaysia, Mongolia, Singapore, South Korea, Taiwan, Thailand or Vietnam.

-The following KU internship programs are administered directly by Study Abroad & Global Engagement or in collaboration with an approved educational services provider in the region:
+The following internship programs are administered directly by Study Abroad & Global Engagement or in collaboration with an approved educational provider in the region:

-• CIEE Summer Global Internships in Shanghai, Singapore, & Tokyo (all majors)
+- CIEE Summer Global Internships in Kyoto, Seoul, Shanghai, Singapore, Taipei, & Tokyo (all majors)

 In addition to these programs offered directly by KU, students may apply for a Freeman Foundation East Asia Internship Scholarship to intern abroad through a non-affiliated organization or internship sponsor.
-Students interested in pursuing this option should discuss their plans with Kaitlyn Johnson, Study Abroad & Global Engagement Internship Coordinator, prior to initiating an application to the host company/organization.
+Students interested in pursuing this option should discuss their plans with Jason Foster, Study Abroad & Global Engagement Internship Coordinator, prior to initiating an application to the host company/organization.

 Eligibility